Elements of Informed Consent

 - Introductory Statement: In the first paragraph of the consent form, provide a brief statement which includes the general topic of investigation and identifies the sponsoring agency (if any) and the Principal Investigator(s).

 - Purpose of Study: State the purpose of your research.
 The principle of respect for persons requires researchers to clearly inform prospective participants of research objectives in an honest and forthcoming manner.
 The statement of purpose should be concise, but must provide sufficient information to allow the individual to make an informed decision about whether or not to participate.
 Do not attempt to mask or hide the purposes of the study.
 Researchers who believe the use of deception is essential for their project must justify the deception.
-All investigators employing deception must submit Form D to the IRB.
+All investigators employing deception must justify its use in the IRB application.

 - Description of Benefits: Describe any benefits to the participant or others which may be reasonably expected from the research.
 (In many instances, it is appropriate to incorporate the description of benefits in the statement of the Purpose of the Study.)